ba-13/HackIT_22/Assignment_0/210424_HarshitPatel.md

 # UNIX filesystem

 A file system is a hierarchical structure of files and directories.
-The directory structure of a UNIX filesystem is given below...!
+Some important directory of UNIX filesystem is given below...!

 + **/** : The slash / character alone denotes the root of the filesystem tree.
 + **/bin** : Stands for “binaries” and contains certain fundamental utilities, such as ls or cp, which are generally needed by all users.